goweiting/carneades-ext/system/README.md

   - wintess2
   - unreliable1

-PARAMETERS: # PARAMETERS have a value with 3 maps alpha :   # this is same as the simple map
+PARAMETER: # PARAMETERS have a value with 3 maps alpha :   # this is same as the simple map
     0.4     # double indent to denote membership to 'alpha' beta :